 Because you are expected to help pay as much of your costs as possible, if you receive a Social Security or SSI check, you will be required to pay most of this money toward the cost of living in a residence.

 You will also be able to keep part of your Social Security or SSI check and part of the money you earn at your job.

-You will be able to keep some of your Social Security (SSDI), some of your SSI check plus about half of your pay from your job.
-The money that you keep can be used for clothing, recreation and other items you may want to buy.
+The money that you keep can be used for clothing, recreation, and other items you may want to buy.

-It will be necessary for you to save money for special large purchases such as a TV, stereo and other things that cost a lot of money.
+It will be necessary for you to save money for special large purchases such as a TV, computer, and other things that cost a lot of money.